marph91/jimmy/readme.md

 Import your data to Joplin.

 :exclamation: Should only be used if the built-in import of Joplin doesn't work.
+:exclamation: Make sure your data is imported properly after the script finished.

 ## Supported Formats